andywalton7/sdk-test/source/includes/_create_orders.md

 At a minimum, the **Create Order** endpoint requires you to send package, origin address, and destination address data.
 However, there are lots of other properties you can send when creating an order, including:

-* Your own order reference
+* Your own order reference.
-* The order's source
+* The order's source.
-* The required delivery date
+* The required delivery date.
-* Customs documentation
+* Customs documentation.
-* The order's direction of travel
+* The order's direction of travel.
-* Metadata and tags.
+* Metadata.
+PRO metadata enables you to record additional data about a consignment in custom fields.
+For more information on using metadata in PRO, see the **[Metadata](#metadata)** section.
+* Tags.
+Allocation tags enable you to filter the list carrier services that a particular consignment could be allocated to.
+For more information on allocation tags, see the **[Tags](#tags)** section.

 The order's origin address must include a valid <code>ShippingLocationReference</code>.
 For information on how to obtain a list of your organisation's shipping locations, see the <strong><a href="https://docs.electioapp.com/#/api/GetShippingLocations">Get Shipping Locations</a></strong> page of the API reference.